Stability, Efficiency, and Contentedness of Social Storage Networks: Stable, Efficient and Contented Networks

-In this subsection, we look at efficient social storage networks, that is social storage networks where as many agents as possible achieve maximum utility, and contented social storage networks, that is social storage networks where all agents achieve maximum utility.
+In this subsection, we look at efficient social storage networks and contented social storage networks.
 As discussed earlier, an observer who observes or monitors or regulates the network may externally perturb the system so as to reach an efficient or a contented network.